 California’s diverse population — the biggest in the United States — is growing.
 The state has an urgent need to train a modern health care workforce with the skills required to provide care in a rapidly evolving environment.
 Physicians develop those skills from graduate medical education (GME), which is a period of residency and fellowship training undertaken after graduation from a school of allopathic or osteopathic medicine.
 GME is a vital pipeline.

-A Guide to Graduate Medical Education Funding in California explores the funding behind GME in California.
+A Guide to Graduate Medical Education Funding in California (PDF) explores the funding behind GME in California.
 It seeks to describe the institutions and bodies that provide funding, and how they allocate funds, where they do their work, and which types of residencies they approve.
 Overall, it offers a view into a complex and deeply fragmented system of subsidies that could have a tremendous impact on the future of California’s health care workforce.

-The full guide and the slideshow slides are available to download under Related Materials.
-This paper was authored by Diane Rittenhouse, MD, Alexandra Ament, and Kevin Grumbach, MD, of the University of California, San Francisco, and Stephen Petterson, PhD, Zachary Levin, and Andrew Bazemore, MD, MPH, of the Robert Graham Center.
+These papers were authored by Diane Rittenhouse, MD, Alexandra Ament, and Kevin Grumbach, MD, of the University of California, San Francisco, and Stephen Petterson, PhD, Zachary Levin, and Andrew Bazemore, MD, MPH, of the Robert Graham Center.